 “There is therefore now no condemnation for those who are in Christ Jesus.
 For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.”

 – Romans 8:1-2

 Michelle S. Lazurek is a Bible teacher, an author a speaker and a pastor’s wife.
 A member of the Advanced Writers and Speakers Association, she loves to write about how faith and culture collide.
 Her work has appeared over 70 times in places such as Charisma Magazine’s website and the Upper Room.
 For more information, please visit her website at www.michellelazurek.com.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!